ItaySafran/Overparameterization/README.md

-Code used in the experiment performed in the paper "The Effects of Mild Over-parameterization on the Optimization Landscape of Shallow ReLU Neural Networks".
+Code used in the experiment performed in the paper [The Effects of Mild Over-parameterization on the Optimization Landscape of Shallow ReLU Neural Networks](https://arxiv.org/abs/2006.01005).

 # Experiment description: